 Combined with aggressive emissions cuts, methane removal would help reverse the rapid, ongoing increase in atmospheric methane and avoid significant methane-induced global warming.

-Fossil fuel emissions comprise about 20% of methane emissions, half of which is from coal mines.
-The International Energy Agency report Net Zero by 2050 calls for an immediate end to oil and gas exploration.
-It points out “early results from satellite data show leaky oil and gas industry infrastructure is responsible for far more of the methane in the atmosphere than previously thought.”
+The fossil fuel industry emits about 20% of anthropogenic methane, half of which comes from coal mines.
+The International Energy Agency report Net Zero by 2050 calls for an immediate end to oil and gas exploration, and points out “early results from satellite data show leaky oil and gas industry infrastructure is responsible for far more of the methane in the atmosphere than previously thought.”

-But at the same time, cutting nitrogen oxides and sulfur oxides pollution will also have a countervailing side-effect of reducing atmospheric methane oxidation.
-That’s because nitrogen oxides happen to stimulate production of °OH radicals in the atmosphere, which drive 90% of natural methane oxidation.
-To some degree, sulfates produced by SOx also artificially suppress methane emissions.
-So decreasing NOx and SOx pollution, while welcome, will tend to increase atmospheric methane.
-Since sulfate aerosols have a cooling effect, their reduction will have a warming effect.
+But reducing nitrogen oxides and sulfur oxides pollution will also reduce atmospheric methane oxidation.
+That’s because nitrogen oxides stimulate production of hydroxyl radicals (°OH) in the atmosphere, which drive 90% of natural methane oxidation.
+To some degree, sulfates produced by SOx also artificially suppress methane emissions, and sulfate aerosols have a cooling effect, so their reduction will have a warming effect.
+Decreasing NOx and SOx pollution, while beneficial, will tend to increase atmospheric methane.

-Stopping new oil and gas exploration, replacing fossil fuels with clean energy, and capping disused oil and gas wells are all critical for bringing methane levels as well as CO2 levels down.
-But they will not be sufficient by themselves.
-To avoid methane-induced warming and prevent high methane concentrations from triggering feedback loops requires a both-and approach: both reducing methane emissions from all sources, and directly removing methane from the atmosphere.
+Stopping new oil and gas exploration, replacing fossil fuels with clean energy, and capping disused oil and gas wells are all critically important.
+But they will not be sufficient by themselves to lower atmospheric methane levels and avoid methane-induced warming.
+For that, we will need a both-and approach: both reducing methane emissions from all sources, and developing and deploying methane removal.